Pandaqi/Pandaqi-Blog/pandaqi-blog/content/news-and-updates/my-journey-to-becoming-a-game-designer/index.md

 Nowadays, I make (design) decisions in a heartbeat that I would've never made even a few years ago.
 And those decisions usually turn out to be right.

 I guess that's your goal when trying to become a game designer.
 I hope this article was interesting, gave some good advice, and perhaps inspired you to start turning those awesome ideas of yours into games.

+As the saying goes: "The master has failed more times than the beginner has even tried."

+I wish everyone in the world would grow up taking this quote to heart, because if you truly work according to this principle, you can learn anything, become anything, achieve anything.
+Faster than those stuck in the useless ways of the educational system, stuck in doubt, stuck in fear of failure.

+I guess it's a fitting metaphor.
+To my sadness, I've met so many people who will not even _try_ to play a (board) game.
+They're always adults---never kids---who preemptively tell themselves they won't understand _or_ who don't want to play unless they're almost guaranteed to win.
+Because to many above the age of 18, it is UNTHINKABLE to _try_ something and not _perfectly succeed the first time_!

+Kids understand that you need to just try stuff, make stuff, experiment, and fall on your butt.
+Over and over.
+Until you're suddenly very good at something.
+Somewhere along the way, we're taught to stop doing that.

+Don't let it happen to you.

 Keep playing,